• Home

 Regularly pruning tomatoes is very beneficial to the plant, and can result in even more fruit.
 Here are a few reasons why it’s to important to trim tomatoes regularly…

-• Keeps them looking nice – Unpruned tomatoes can look overgrown and weedy.
-Plus, when they outgrow their support, they can quickly flop to the ground.
+Plus, when they outgrow their support, they can quickly become too heavy and flop to the ground.

-• More ripe tomatoes – Timely pruning encourages the fruit to ripen faster.
-That means you won’t be stuck with a ton of green tomatoes that don’t have time to turn red before frost.
+That also means you won’t be stuck with a ton of green tomatoes that don’t have time to turn red before frost.

 What Are Tomato Suckers?